COVID-19 & Business Research for British Columbia’s Small Businesses

 Subscription required for daily Canadian legal news published by LexisNexis.
-Free content available: LexisNexis has opened up access to regular updates about COVID-19.
+Free content available in the form of regular updates about COVID-19.
 Coverage includes how the pandemic has impacted the legal industry and the practice of law, as well as the Canadian court system, federal agencies, industries, businesses and more.

 - Lexis Practice Advisor

 Subscription database for practising lawyers in Canada.
-Free content available: Coronavirus Document Kit (PDF available here) offers guidance related to COVID-19 and the law.
-The content includes guidance for employers on their obligations during a pandemic, key implications of COVID-19 for Canadian public companies, insight on commercial deals and terms, crisis communications, and more.
+Free content available, including Coronavirus Document Kit (PDF available here), which offers guidance related to COVID-19 and the law.

 - Thomson Reuters

 Subscription required for legal materials available on WestlawNext Canada.
-Free content available: webinars, news, and Practical Law’s Canada Coronavirus Toolkit which includes resources to assist on the legal and practical issues arising from the threat of business disruption.
+Free content available includes webinars, news, and Practical Law’s Canada Coronavirus Toolkit, which includes resources to assist on the legal and practical issues arising from the threat of business disruption.

 - Law firm newsletters

-Major Canadian law firms are writing bulletins tracking changes and updates related to client business and industries, there are many, some samples include:
+Major Canadian law firms are writing bulletins tracking changes and updates related to client business and industries.
+Some examples include: